 - Your fertility issues are not your fault, but may be from some missing nutritional blocks from up to four generations back.

 In many traditional cultures, pregnancy and preconception diets center around raw, whole dairy products, raw fish and fish eggs, organ meats, and local plant foods.
-Below are some of the key components for a superior prenatal, pregnancy, and antenatal diet.

 The best sources of Vitamin A come from fish-liver oils, liver, egg yolks, butter, and unpasteurized cream.
 Vitamin A is essential for any body function requiring cellular proliferation (i.e. growing a human).